 It’s been humbling and a privilege to make so many important ecological stories accessible to the public.

-Ten years on, I still enjoy making and selling my bracelets and continue to find new and beautiful combinations of beads that continue to make my heart sing.
-I made half a dozen bracelets over the past few days and each one is a tiny jewel.
+Ten years on, I still enjoy making and selling my bracelets.
+I continue to find new and beautiful combinations of beads that still make my heart sing.

 Art Business Number Three, Creating and Selling 2-D Art